The Beatles Will Not ‘Let it Be’—Their Company Filed a Trademark Infringement Lawsuit Against Alleged Counterfeiters in South Florida

 Call Our Miami, FL Trademark Law Attorneys For Immediate Assistance

 At Pike & Lustig, LLP, our Florida trademark lawyers are experienced and results-focused.
 If you have questions about counterfeiting and trademark infringement, we can help.
 Call us now to arrange a confidential review of your case.
-With office locations in West Palm Beach and Miami, we represent individuals and businesses in Southeastern Florida and beyond.
+With office locations in West Palm Beach, Wellington and Miami, we represent individuals and businesses in Southeastern Florida and beyond.